 Whichever search plugin you choose, you’ll greatly improve your website experience and hopefully keep visitors on your website a little longer.
 Good search functionality gives people a lot of power and is a major time-saver.
 As you already know, happy users are the ones that are likely to convert.

 If you have experience with WordPress search plugins or know a trick or two on how to configure them for maximum effect, share it with me.
-I’m an SEO guy and search has always been my thing.
+I’m an SEO guy and the search has always been my thing.